researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 * draw diagram of bot class inheritance
 -->

-### EventListeners/The EventListenerContext

-A bot is connected to the resources it uses through the [EventListenerContext](src/main/java/won/bot/framework/eventbot/EventListenerContext.java).
-Resources of interest might be:

-- The [LinkedDataSource](/webofneeds/won-core/src/main/java/won/protocol/util/linkeddata/LinkedDataSource.java) obtained via `EventListenerContext.getLinkedDataSource()`.
-It is used to query linked data.
-- The [AtomProducer](src/main/java/won/bot/framework/component/atomproducer/AtomProducer.java) obtained via `EventListenerContext.getAtomProducer()`.
-It's a facility for creating atoms, much like an iterator.
-Depending on the configured implementation, data can be read from any source and transformed into an atom.
-To see how this is done in practice, look at the [MailFileAtomProducer](src/main/java/won/bot/framework/component/atomproducer/impl/MailFileAtomProducer.java)
-- The [WonMessageSender](/webofneeds/won-core/src/main/java/won/protocol/message/sender/WonMessageSender.java) obtained via `EventListenerContext.getWonMessageSender()`.
-This object allows the bot to send WoN messages.

 ### Behaviours

 Behaviours act as a wrapper to event listeners and actions and can be activated and deactivated.
 This is useful for event/action combinations that are used often or for event listeners that should only be active under certain conditions.

-### The BotContext

-A bot manages the data it needs to operate in the [BotContext](src/main/java/won/bot/framework/bot/context/BotContext.java).
-Most importantly, the botContext contains all atom URIs that the bot is responsible for.
-That particular information is required by the framework to decide which events should be routed to the bot, as it might be managing a number of bots.
-Other information in the bot context is just for the bot's internal purposes (i.e. your purposes).

-### The BotContextWrapper

-A bot always contains a specific [BotContextWrapper](src/main/java/won/bot/framework/bot/context/BotContextWrapper.java).
-This class or the respective subclasses enable you to access the BotContext described above, and facilitates HelperMethods for BotContext-DataRetrieval

 ## Implementing a Bot